Bonkers (compilation album series)

-Background
+History

 The Bonkers name was based on the bar with the same name at Butlins Minehead (which has since changed to an Irish Bar).
-DJ Hixxy said on an interview with Vice “React wanted to sign “Toytown”, so we went up to London to meet them.
-I said, “Listen, forget ‘Toytown’.
+DJ Hixxy said in an interview with Vice “React wanted to sign 'Toytown', so we went up to London to meet them.
+I said, 'Listen, forget ‘Toytown’.
 You can have that, no problem.
-But I’ve got a bigger idea.”
+But I’ve got a bigger idea.'
 It totally changed the meeting.
-We sat and discussed [the idea for the happy hardcore compilation albums] “Bonkers” for hours.
+We sat and discussed [the idea for the happy hardcore compilation albums] 'Bonkers' for hours.
 The name came from a bar in Minehead Butlin’s that we’d played with Ramos and Supreme.
 I just loved the name.”
 Frequent contributors to the Bonkers collection include DJ Hixxy, DJ Dougal, DJ Sharkey, Neophyte and Scott Brown.

-In 2019 the music publication DJ Mag published a retrospective article about the Bonkers album series, highlighting how it had "ushered in a new era" even though the critical reception at the time had been varied.
+In 2019, the music publication DJ Mag published a retrospective article about the Bonkers album series, highlighting how it had "ushered in a new era" even though the critical reception at the time had been varied.

-Bonkers has also been licensed for local release in Australia via Central Station records.
+Bonkers has also been licensed for local release in Australia via Central Station Records.
 Bonkers 1-15 was also licensed to "Get over the records" in 2005 for Japanese branded releases.
-With Japanese edition Bonkers vol. 1 on going on sale 26 October 2005 with a full TV advert in Japanese.
-"Get over the records" only released Bonkers 1-7 in the Japanese market and have since 2007 stopped releasing albums altogether.
+The Japanese edition of Bonkers vol. 1 went on sale on 26 October 2005 with a full TV advert in Japanese.
+"Get Over the Records" only released Bonkers 1-7 in the Japanese market and has since 2007 stopped releasing albums altogether.

-In June 2008, Hardcore online news site 'happyhardcore.com' announced that British dance label All Around the World (AATW) had purchased the rights to Bonkers from what would have been volume 18, released in 2009.
-There was speculation about a change of label for some time, but AATW finally confirmed this.
+In June 2008, Hardcore online news site 'happyhardcore.com' announced that British dance label All Around the World (AATW) had purchased the rights to Bonkers starting from what would have been volume 18, set to be released in 2009.
+There had been speculation about a label change for some time, but AATW finally confirmed it.
 The UK Hardcore genre, which has seen a recent unprecedented rise in popularity, has already helped AATW in securing number one chart positions with its Clubland Xtreme Hardcore releases.
-The label also claim to want to make the Bonkers brand bigger, suggesting using Universal Music TV as their distributor for future releases, who they use for releasing their successful Clubland compilations.
-All Around the World restarted the Bonkers series on 11 May 2009 under the title Bonkers: The Original Hardcore and was mixed by Hixxy, Sharkey and Chris Unknown.
+The label also expressed their desire to expand the Bonkers brand, suggesting the use of Universal Music TV as their distributor for future releases, as they do for their successful Clubland compilations.
+All Around the World relaunched the Bonkers series on 11 May 2009 under the title Bonkers: The Original Hardcore, which was mixed by Hixxy, Sharkey and Chris Unknown.

-In 2017 Scottish Rave promoters Twisted Events and Intenzifi revived the name with annual Bonkers events in Scotland (2017, 2018, 2019, 2020 missed due to Covid-19, 2021 and 2022).
+In 2017, Scottish rave promoters Twisted Events and Intenzifi revived the name with annual Bonkers events in Scotland (2017, 2018, 2019, 2020 missed due to Government action regarding Covid-19, 2021 and 2022).

 In 2021, Scottish Internet Radio Station Beat 106 created the Bonkers Beats radio series alongside Hixxy, Sharkey, Dougal and Scott Brown.
-The show features previous bonkers contributors.
+The show features previous Bonkers contributors.

-In 2022 Bonkers started touring events worldwide.
+In 2022, Bonkers started touring events up and down the United Kingdom.

+September 2023 - Bonkers published a Mission Statement regarding is to relaunch in October as two record labels by Sharkey and Al Twisted.
+The main "Bonkers" which would have a multi-genre approach with all forms of Hard Rave and "Bonkers Legacy" celebrating the past.